 Hey there seamstresses!

-We hope you love our recently released A-Line Dress sewing pattern as much as we do.
-To celebrate it in true style we’ve decided to do a week by week sew-a-long for our lovely customers to follow.
+We hope you love our A-Line Dress sewing pattern as much as we do.
+To celebrate it in true style we’ve decided to do a step-by-step sew-a-long for our lovely customers to follow.

-It begins on 20th May and we hope you’ll join us and that the process of making your very own beautiful A-line dress will be all the more enjoyable because of it.
-We plan to split the sew-a-long into four weeks, giving you manageable chunks to go through each week.
-Plus you get to ask questions and share your experience along the way.
+We hope you’ll join us and that the process of making your very own beautiful A-line dress will be all the more enjoyable because of it.
+You are welcome to post questions and share your experience along the way.

-Before the sew-a-long starts you’ll need to make sure you are all ready to go.
-Most importantly that means having the pattern.
-You can order it from our shop either as a printed pattern or a PDF/digital pattern.
+Firstly, you need the pattern – you can order it from our shop either as a printed pattern or a PDF/digital pattern.
 With PDF/digital patterns there’s no waiting for the postman, you simply print and assemble at home.

 Haven’t got it yet?
 Click on your choice below to grab your copy!